 Take the Q-30 bus to St. John's University main gate on Utopia Parkway and 82nd Avenue.

 Take the Grand Central Parkway east (toward Long Island).
 Exit at Utopia Parkway, turn left at the light and left onto the campus (a 15 minute drive).

 Take the Van Wyck Expressway to the Main Street/Union Turnpike, exit.
 Proceed to the third traffic light and make a right onto the Grand Central Parkway service road.
 Make a left on Utopia Parkway (at the fourth traffic light) and enter the campus (a 15-20 minute drive).

-Courses available 30Accounting and Finance 4 Applied and Pure Sciences 5 Business and Management 3 Computer Science and IT 5 Creative Arts & Design 1 Education and Teaching 2 English Language 1 Humanities & Social Sciences 7 Mass Communication & Media 1 Sports Science 1
+Courses available 30Accounting & Finance 4 Applied, Pure Sciences 5 Business, Management 3 Computer Science, IT 5 Creative Arts & Design 1 Education and Teaching 2 English Language 1 Humanities & Social Sciences 7 Mass Communication & Media 1 Sports Science 1

 Be the first one!